Skip to main content

 Soffit

-The underside of the portion of the roof that extends out beyond the sidewalls of the house.
+The underside of the portion of the roof that extends outward, beyond the side walls of the house.

 Soffit square footage